 According to Gallup, wine popularity is at an all-time high, with everyone from Baby Boomers to Millennials choosing wine over both liquor and beer as their adult beverage of choice.
 These same oenophiles are discovering that case discounts – whether from the bazillion available local and online wine clubs or from their local big box store – are a fabulous way to significantly cut the cost of indulgence.
 But that savings can quickly be eaten up by the exorbitant prices of wine coolers in which to store it.
 In this article, we compare wine fridges and explore the best wine coolers and wine chillers out there to protect your investment.

 Purchasing wine two or three cases at a time has now become the norm of the average consumer, rather than just serious connoisseurs and collectors.
 Wine clubs have given the common wine enthusiast access to the best reds and whites available at reasonable prices.

-The challenge, is that wine – unlike the beer and liquor categories they’ve outpaced – is a living product.
-This means that what’s in your bottle evolves according to it’s environment.
-Aging certain wines in a carefully temperature controlled environment improves its flavor over time.
-This is also the reason exposing a bottle to too much heat, or even too much cold, can completely ruin it.
+The challenge is that wine – unlike the beer and liquor categories they’ve outpaced – is a living product.
+This means that what’s in your bottle evolves according to its environment.
+Aging certain wines in a carefully temperature-controlled environment improve its flavor over time.
+This is also the reason for exposing a bottle to too much heat, or even too cold, can completely ruin it.